yoyokk3/freemarket_sample_72i/README.md

 ### Association
 - belongs_to :user
 - belongs_to :category
-- belongs_to :brans
+- belongs_to :brand
-- belongs_to :address
+- has_one    :address
 - has_many   :likes
 - has_many   :images